-It used to be that prepaid wireless was for the credit
+It used to be that prepaid wireless was mostly for the credit

-challenged, an emergency phone, or limited-use customer, however,
+challenged, an emergency phone, or limited-use customers, however,

 that's by far no longer the case.

-won't go into the benefits of prepaid wireless because that's covered
+won't go into the benefits of prepaid wireless as that's covered

 in the Why